 Let's tally up the final scores.
 There was no winner in round 1 since that was just setting the stage.
 Call it a pre-game warmup.
 Round 2 went to HubSpot for their incredibly high amount of organic traffic.
 Round 3 also went to HubSpot because their non-branded keywords are worth a ton of money.
 Salesforce won round 4, though, because of their ability to keep organic visitors on their website.

 That gives HubSpot a 2 - 1 win and the organic traffic trophy.

 *Update| A word about our access to the analytics and experiments shown here:

-This original article ran in support of a marketing service called Nacho Analytics.
-At the time, we had access to behavioral data about how people interacted with websites, and we visualized it through the Google Analytics tool.
-All of that information has since been removed, and the service is no longer available.
+At the time of this analysis, we had access to behavioral data about how people interacted with websites, and we visualized that data through the Google Analytics tool.
+All related data has since been removed, and the service is no longer active.